 \textbf{Creating Scalable and Accurate Glyph-Text Dataset} To enable the training of the customized glyph-aware text encoder, we first create a high-quality glyph-text dataset, denoted as $\mathcal{D}$, consisting of approximately $\sim1$ million pairs of synthetic data $\{\mathsf{I}_{\rm{glyph}}, \mathsf{T}_{\rm{text}}\}$.
 This dataset was developed with the improved graphic render introduced in the recent work by~\cite{jia2023cole}.
 We construct the initial glyph image set based on the original typographic attributes (including font types, colors, sizes, positions, and others) found in the crawled graphic design images.
 We compile a large text corpus that can be used to enrich the glyph image set by replacing the words with random text sampled from the corpus.
 Additionally, we randomly modify the font types and colors within each text box to further enlarge the dataset.
-Our glyph-text dataset $\mathcal{D}$ encompasses nearly $\sim512$ different font types and $\sim100$ distinct font colors.
+Our glyph-text dataset $\mathcal{D}$ encompasses nearly $\sim305$ different OFL licenced\footnote{ {These open-source font types are licensed under the SIL Open Font License that permits commercial usage.}} font types and $\sim100$ distinct font colors.
 To ensure the glyph-aligned text encoder focuses on only the difference on the visual text, we all use black colored background by default.

-We present the example of glyph prompts corresponding to the glyph image shown in Figure~\ref{fig:glyph_aug} (a), detailing font types, colors, and text, as illustrated follows: \{Text ``oh! the places you'll go!'' in [font-color-39], [font-type-90].
-Text ``Happy Graduation Kim!'' in [font-color-19] [font-type-181]\}.
+We present the example of glyph prompts corresponding to the glyph image shown in Figure~\ref{fig:glyph_aug} (a), detailing font types, colors, and text, as illustrated follows: \{Text ``The way you create a better future is by studying the past.'' in [font-color-127], [font-type-234].
+Text ``Happy Graduation Amber'' in [font-color-98] [font-type-231]\}.
 In this process, special tokens are utilized to denote font colors and types.
-Prior to inputting it into the Glyph-ByT5 text encoder, we preprocess the prompt text by substituting special tokens, like the token `[font-color-39]', with a series of global embeddings from the enriched codebook.
+Prior to inputting it into the Glyph-ByT5 text encoder, we preprocess the prompt text by substituting special tokens, like the token `[font-color-127]', with a series of global embeddings from the enriched codebook.
 We have conducted experiments on the Glyph-Text datasets at three distinct scales, expanding from 100K to 500K, and up to 1M.
 In the future, we aim to significantly expand our datasets, scaling up to 100M given access to more computing resources.

 \textbf{Creating Paragraph-Glyph-Text Dataset} To enhance both the generation quality of small-sized fonts and the paragraph-level layout planning capability of customized text encoder, we have additionally compiled a dense-and-small paragraph-level glyph-text dataset, denoted as $\mathcal{D}^\mathrm{paragraph}$.